“Sticks and stones may break my bones…

 - Words trigger what, in NLP terms are called, Internal Representations.

-- Internal representations involve one or more of your senses.
+- Internal representations involve one or more of your senses, and might also include self-talk.

 - Internal representations are your way of ‘making sense’ of the world.